Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: Numerical Examples

-In Fig.~6, we plot the average information rate, $\bar U$, of the multihop relay EH network, considered in Example 5 in Section IV, for $B_{\rm max}=200 \bar P_{\rm in}$, different $N$, and different numbers of relays, and compare it to the average information rate of the equivalent relay non-EH network with infinite $N$.
-For the absorbing nodes, we assume that $\bar P_{{\rm lim},k}=\bar P_{\rm in}/2$, $\forall k=(M-1)/2+1,....,M-1$.
+In Fig.~\ref{fig_7}, we plot the average data rate, $\bar U$, of the multihop relay EH network, considered in Example 4 in Section IV, for $B_{\rm max}=200 \bar P_{\rm in}$, different $N$, and different numbers of relays, and compare it to the average data rate of the equivalent non-EH relay network with infinite $N$.
+We assume that $\bar P_{{\rm lim},k}=\bar P_{\rm in}/2$, for $ k=(M-1)/2+1,....,M-1$.
 Furthermore, we assume that the distance between source and destination is fixed, and that the relays are equidistantly spaced on the line between the source and destination.
-Hence, if we assume a path loss model with a path loss exponent equal to two, and that the fading between source and destination has unit average power, then, for $M-1$ relays between source and destination, the fading between neighboring nodes has average power $M^2$.
+Hence, if we assume a path loss model with a path loss exponent equal to two, and assume that the fading gains squared have a unit mean, then, for $M-1$ relays between source and destination, the fading gains squared have a mean $M^2$.
 Note that each relay has an average harvested power of $\bar P_{\rm in}$.
 The figure shows that, for fixed $N$, as the number of relays increases, the performance loss of the proposed power allocation solution also increases compared to the performance of the non-EH network.
-However, as $N$ increases this performance loss becomes negligible as highlighted in Fig.~6 for $N=10^4$ and $15$ relays.
+However, as $N$ increases this performance loss becomes negligible as highlighted in Fig.~\ref{fig_7} for $N=10^4$ and $15$ relays.
 Hence, even if the utility function $U(i)$ has a relatively complicated form, as is the case in this example, the performance of the proposed online solution for the general EH network is almost identical to the performance of the equivalent non-EH network even for moderate $N$.